Airline passengers can change tickets and correct errors within 24 hours of purchase

 Way back in 2012, the Department of Transportation (DOT) promulgated the 24-hour rule.
 This regulation requires airlines to provide travelers booking flights 24 hours to change flights.
 They can cancel their trip or correct errors in the booking of any kind of ticket without any charge or fee from airlines.
 The only exemption was for tickets purchased within a week of travel.

-This 24-hour rule has been on the books for about a decade.
+This 24-hour rule has been on the books for a decade.
 However, many consumers still do not know about it.
 In the past, when travelers purchased international tickets, the amount of money that could be charged for changes was dramatic.
-Changes and/or cancellation of international airline tickets by airlines start at $300 and go up, depending on the type of ticket purchased.
-The 24-hour rule provides travelers a window of time within which they can ensure that their tickets are to correct destinations and have names spelled properly.
+Changes and/or cancellations of international airline tickets by airlines start at $300 and go up, depending on the type of ticket purchased.
+The 24-hour rule provides travelers a window of time within which they can ensure that their tickets are to the correct destinations and have names spelled properly.

 Most domestic change fees have been eliminated; however, that is not the case with cancellation fees or international change fees

 Today, all airlines allow the cancellation of reservations within 24 hours.
-It is required by the 24-hour rule.
-If there is an error with the name of the passenger, the airline ticket must in most cases be canceled and be repurchased.
+The 24-hour rule requires it.
+If there is an error with the name of the passenger, the airline ticket must, in most cases, be canceled and repurchased.
 That may mean that the lowest airfare may no longer be available if a name correction is requested.
 However, in most cases, consumers have a window of opportunity to correct errors.
 Even non-refundable airline tickets may be refunded within the 24-hour window by airlines.
 The only exception is if the flight is booked less than a week from travel.

 The basic 24-hour rule means that passengers should carefully examine any airline ticket they purchase within this 24-hour window.
 If there is a mistake, notify the airlines or your travel agent.
 Notify them of the error in either destination or with an improperly spelled name.